dmbarbour/glas/docs/GrammarLogicProg.md

   * `[A, B, C]` - match `(A, (B, (C, Rem)))` returning Rem as remaining input.
 A, B, C must be exact matches.
 * Record or Variant Patterns
   * label:Pattern - match a specific label, removing it from input and returning remaining record.
-  * typename of Pattern - similar but for nominative type indexed data
 * Meta Patterns
   * P opt - optional match
   * P rep - match P multiple times